Clean-air Adventure Series: Yosemite National Park, California

 As to the many sites to take in, one of my favorite is the view from Glacier Point.
 If you’re not familiar, it’s commanding.
 What one will notice from the scenic overlook here looking toward Half Dome, besides Half Dome, is Mother Nature’s handiwork, specifically, how glaciation left rock (granite) surfaces smooth in spots.
 And, hence the reason for the name Glacier Point.

 Meanwhile, for those willing to brave the elements, a winter Yosemite visit for reasons not too difficult to imagine can be very rewarding.
 Skies are often dramatic-looking, and that’s just for starters.
-Among other highlights are the alluded-to abovementioned landmarks are at times punctuated with the addition of snow – a light dusting (see photo at right) or otherwise.
+Among other highlights are the alluded-to abovementioned landmarks which are at times punctuated with the addition of snow – a light dusting (see photo at right) or otherwise.
 Picture-taking for the photographer, by the way, can provide many opportunities and produce quite excellent and truly satisfying results.

 Regardless of time of year, visiting Yosemite is never disappointing – it has never been for me, anyway.
 Add to this that, based on my understanding, there is a least one time of the year when the entrance fee is waived.